Updated on July 8th, 2020 by Nate Parsh

 Looking back, the spike in oil and gas prices took Sabine’s distributable-income-per-unit to $4.03 in 2014, which allowed the trust to distribute $4.10 per unit that year.

-On the other hand, the price of gas fell 7.7% to $2.77 during this time.
-This decline in price has been offset by a 16.2% increase in gas production.
+On the other hand, the price of gas fell 34.3% to $1.97 during this time.
+This decline in price has been offset slightly by a 5.9% increase in gas production.
+The $2.4 million decline in royalty income for the first three months of 2020 was due to lower prices for natural gas ($2 million), lower production of oil ($1.4 million) and the absence of tax refunds from Oklahoma and New Mexico ($0.8 million).

-The results from the three quarters underscores how much royalty trusts like Sabine benefit from higher commodity prices.
-That said, they also suffer mightily when commodity prices decline, as occurred during 2014 to 2016.
+These declines were partially offset by the increase in the price of oil ($1.4 million), higher production for natural gas ($0.2 million) and lower taxes ($0.2 million).
+The results from the first quarter show how much royalty trusts like Sabine benefit from higher commodity prices.
+That said, they also suffer mightily when commodity prices decline, as occurred during 2014 to 2016 and again in 2020 due to the coronavirus crisis.

 Sabine’s dividend fluctuates depending on the direction of oil and gas prices.
 When times are good, the trust has distributed $3-$4 per unit annually.

-However, distributions dried up last year as falling commodity prices took their toll.
-Sabine’s distribution history over the past nine years is as follows:
+However, distributions began to dry up last year as falling commodity prices took their toll.
+Sabine’s distribution history over the past ten years is as follows:

 - 2010 distributions of $3.70449 per unit